hakanyildizay/GameApp/BabbelGame/README.md

 #  What would be the first thing to improve or add if there has been more time

 * The first thing would be is to add Error handling mechanism.
 For example, in ***GameViewModel***,  ```select()``` and ```askForNextQuestions()``` methods should be tested with more scenarios.
 And each needs to deliver appropriate errors to the **View** if there are two successive method calls.

+Note: Please run "pod install" if you wanted to build 'feature/RxSwift' branch.